-We may not be able to generate sufficient revenue from the commercialization of PLA or the Nevome test, or successfully develop and commercialize other tests to achieve or sustain profitability or meet our anticipated revenue projections.
+We may not be able to generate sufficient revenue from the commercialization of PLA or the PLA plus test, or successfully develop and commercialize other tests to achieve or sustain profitability or meet our anticipated revenue projections.

 We launched PLA assay during the first half of 2016.
-We launched the Nevome test in 2018.
+We launched the PLA plus test, which we referred to then as our Nevome test, in 2018.
 We are in varying stages of R&D for other tests that we may offer in the future.
 We believe that our commercialization success is dependent upon our ability to significantly increase the number of customers that are using our tests.
 In addition, demand for our tests may not increase as quickly as planned and we may be unable to increase our revenue levels as expected.
 We are currently not profitable.
-Even if we succeed in increasing adoption of PLA or the Nevome test by dermatologists, in maintaining and creating relationships with our existing and new customers, and developing and commercializing additional molecular diagnostic testing products, we may not be able to generate sufficient revenue to achieve or sustain profitability or meet our anticipated revenue projections.
+Even if we succeed in increasing adoption of PLA or the PLA plus test by dermatologists, in maintaining and creating relationships with our existing and new customers, and developing and commercializing additional molecular diagnostic testing products, we may not be able to generate sufficient revenue to achieve or sustain profitability or meet our anticipated revenue projections.

-If we are unable to execute our marketing strategy for PLA or the Nevome test and are unable to gain acceptance in the market, we may be unable to generate sufficient revenue to sustain our business.
+If we are unable to execute our marketing strategy for PLA or the PLA plus test and are unable to gain acceptance in the market, we may be unable to generate sufficient revenue to sustain our business.